cardano-foundation/CIPs/CIP-1694/README.md

 * the DRep ID to which the stake should be delegated
 * the stake credential for the delegator
+* an optional anchor

 > **Note**
 >
 > DRep delegation always maps a stake credential to a DRep credential.
-> This means that a DRep cannot delegate voting stake to another DRep.
+> This means that a DRep cannot delegate voting stake that has been delegated to them to another DRep.
+> They may, of course, delegate their own voting stake as they wish.

 ##### Certificate authorization schemes